sourcefuse/loopback4-langchain/packages/loopback4-langchain/README.md

   ) {}

   async someMethod() {
-    const result = await this.langChainService.query('Your prompt here');
+    const result = await this.langChainService.generateText('Your prompt here');
     return result;
+  }

+  async parseMethod() {
+    // Using an output parser
+    const parsedResult = await this.langChainService.generateAndParse(
+      'Generate a JSON object with name and age fields', 'json-parser' // Name of your registered output parser );
+    return parsedResult;
   }
 }
 ```